capturetechnologies/stored/README.md

 ## Testing
 Stored has set of unit tests, you can easily run to check that everything set up properly.
-Use this simple code snippet to run tests on your database
+Use this simple code snippet to run tests on your database.
 ```Go
 dbDriver := stored.Connect("./fdb.cluster")
 stored.TestsRun(dbDriver)